 Financial control tasks are built into the business processes of KONE as well as into the management's ongoing business supervision and monitoring.
-KONE has established Financial Control Models for the new equipment and service businesses as well as for treasury and tax matters.
+KONE has established Financial Control Models for the New Building Solutions, Service and Modernization as well as for treasury and tax matters.
 The models have been defined to ensure that the financial control covers the relevant tasks in an efficient and timely manner.

-The interpretation, application and monitoring of the compliance of accounting standards is centralized in the Global Finance and Control function, which maintains, under the supervision of the Audit Committee, the KONE Accounting Standards.
+The interpretation, application and monitoring of the compliance of accounting standards is centralized in the Global Finance function, which maintains, under the supervision of the Audit Committee, the KONE Accounting Standards.
 Reporting and forecasting contents are defined in the KONE Accounting and Reporting Instructions.
-These standards and instructions are maintained and updated centrally by the Global Finance and Control function and applied uniformly throughout KONE.
+These standards and instructions are maintained and updated centrally by the Global Finance function and applied uniformly throughout KONE.

 KONE has a global enterprise resource planning (ERP) system which is built to reflect the KONE Accounting Standards and the KONE Accounting and Reporting Instructions.
-KONE applies a controlled change management process ensuring that no changes to the financial reporting logic of the ERP system can be made without approval from the Global Finance and Control function.
+KONE applies a controlled change management process ensuring that no changes to the financial reporting logic of the ERP system can be made without approval from the Global Finance function.
 Automatic interfaces between different systems are principally applied in the period-end financial reporting process of KONE.
 Transactional processing is increasingly automated and centralized in dedicated shared service centers.